Brooklyn Immersionists: Neighborhood as artistic medium

+Children inside Blue Inflatable at El Sensorium, Williamsburg, Brooklyn, 1992.
+Permission to share provided by Lalalandia to ShipsMastHub.

+The international “artists colony”, as the German newspaper, Die Zeit referred to the Immersionist scene, was composed of immigrants from across the Americas, Africa, Asia, Europe and the Middle East.
+Seeking affordable spaces to live and work, the experimental artists found themselves in a distressed and toxic environment which they felt compelled to treat as a living medium worthy of caring and transformation, rather than direct their creative life towards specialized and often disassociated art establishments in Manhattan.

-Collective environmental enchantment
+Collective environmental context

 Where André Breton believed Surrealism could draw the unconscious into human affairs and begin to “resolve the previously contradictory conditions of dream and reality”, the Immersionists opened up a three way flow between consciousness, the subconscious and their environment.
-They treated their entire psycho-physical world as a living continuum of being, a formulation Ebon Fisher referred to in a 1988 Nerve Circle manifesto as a nonobjective fusion with the world or “burrow.”
-“To immerse yourself was the thing, sensing that objectivity was only another dream”.
+They treated their entire psycho-physical world as a living continuum of being.
+In an early hint at an ecological sensibility, a 1988 Nerve Circle manifesto by Ebon Fisher, You Sub Mod, ruminated on a nonobjective fusion with the world or “burrow”: “To immerse yourself was the thing, sensing that objectivity was only another dream”.

 In a similar spirit of deep ecological immersion, the arts space, Epoché published an editorial in Word of Mouth in 1989 that encouraged the creative community to “inject vitality” into their distressed, industrial world.
 This gave rise to a three day convergence of poets, artists, filmmakers and musicians at Epoché called The Sex Salon that launched on Valentine's Day, 1990.
 Five months later the Lizard's Tail Cabaret convened another large interdisciplinary gathering in the Old Dutch Mustard Factory, The Cat's Head, which was promoted as a “multidimensional convergence.”

+Omnisensorial Madness.
+Pneumad poster for Ongolia event, Williamsburg, Brooklyn, 1999.
+Graphic by Ignacio Platas.

+In another form of convergence with their environment a couple years later, a collective of artists and musicians opened up the night space Keep Refrigerated, which left the original meat packing architecture largely intact.
+With roots in Keep Refrigerated, the Lalalandia collective integrated recycled materials from the local factories into a richly woven, “omnisensorial” night space called El Sensorium.
+Since all these immersive experiments were conducted in one of the country’s most toxic districts, Lalalandia member, Greg Asch was fond of calling their often acerbic aesthetic “illbient.”
+Another spinoff of Keep Refrigerated, Fakeshop, echoed the illbient approach by immersing audiences and performers in webs of media technology that blurred the lines between humans and machines.